sillycowvalley/Hopper/README.md

 I'm not sure what I'll do with the serial port yet.
 Depends if I use WiFi or serial for debugging and uploading programs.

-Contact me for more info: michael@sillycowvalley.com
+Contact me for more info: michael at sillycowvalley dot com